 - Training in musculoskeletal ultrasonography and ultrasound-guided procedures

 - Large number of interdisciplinary conferences

 - Training in Level I Trauma Center

-To be eligible for acceptance, applicants must possess an MD or DO degree, and have completed training and eligible to take the national boards in an ACGME-accredited diagnostic radiology program in the U.S. or Canada, by the fellowship start date.
+Please note: the Fellow Candidate must be eligible to obtain an Arizona Medical License prior to the start of the program.
+To ensure eligibility, applicants must possess an MD or DO degree, and have completed training and eligible to take the national boards in an ACGME-accredited diagnostic radiology program in the U.S. or Canada, by the fellowship start date.
 The program participates in the MSK Fellowship Match.